usnistgov/800-63-3/sp800-63a/sec4_ial.md

 The CSP SHALL collect and record a biometric sample at the time of proofing (e.g., facial image or fingerprints) to ensure that the applicant cannot repudiate application.
 See [Section 5.2.3](#biometric_use) of SP 800-63B for more detail on biometric collection.

+### 4.6.8.
+Security  Controls

+The CSP SHOULD employ appropriately tailored security controls from the high baseline of security controls defined in [[SP 800-53]](#SP800-53) or an equivalent industry standard and SHOULD ensure that the minimum assurance requirements associated with the *high* baseline are satisfied.

 ## 4.7.
 Enrollment Code
 An enrollment code allows the CSP to confirm that the applicant controls an address of record, as well as offers the applicant the ability to reestablish binding to their enrollment record.
 Binding is not always completed in the same session as the original identity proofing transaction.